keystonejs/keystone/docs/pages/docs/config/config.md

 - `port` (default: `3000` ): The port your Express server will listen on.
 - `options` (default: `undefined`): The [`http.createServer`](https://nodejs.org/api/http.html#httpcreateserveroptions-requestlistener) options used by Node.
 - `maxFileSize` (default: `200 * 1024 * 1024`): The maximum file size allowed for uploads.
 If left undefined, defaults to `200 MiB`
-- `healthCheck` (default: `undefined`): Allows you to configure a health check endpoint on your server.
 - `extendExpressApp` (default: `undefined`): Allows you to extend the express app that Keystone creates.
 - `extendHttpServer` (default: `undefined`): Allows you to extend the node `http` server that runs Keystone.